-AGENCY Roles and Responsibilities Educational Psychologist (Jeremy Side Stephanie King) Meet with parents and teacher to discuss concerns Supports the SENCO and teaching staff by observing, assessing and setting targets (if necessary) Specialist Teacher (Elizabeth Monaghan) Assesses children's learning needs in school Direct Work with children Support SENCO and staff with advice and strategies to support the child Speech and Language Therapist Assessment of speech difficulties and language acquisition Direct teaching Support and advice for SENCO/Class teachers Early Help May work alongside parents and school to offer guidance and support around parenting and signposting to services to support both parents and pupils.
-Counselling & Play Therapy (Fran Fleming & Ali Chown) Offer support to children who may need additional time to talk about issues they are facing e.g. parental separation, bereavement, anxiety CAHMS • CAHMS are based in community locations and is a multi-disciplinary team Support with a range of needs complex mental health needs Specific Literacy difficulty Assessors May complete assessments with your child to establish if dyslexia or any other learning needs may be affecting your child's progress.
-They can offer advice on teaching strategies to support their learning needs Paediatricians and Health Services • Where concerns arise and a referral is needed, we are able to refer to the paediatrician and provide any information they request with your permission.
+AGENCY Roles and Responsibilities Educational Psychologist( Jeremy Side) Meet with parents and teacher to discuss concerns Supports the SENCO and teaching staff by observing, assessing and setting targets (if necessary) SENSS (Special Educational Needs Support Service) Speech and Language Therapist Assesses children's learning needs in school Direct Work with children Support SENCO and staff with advice and strategies to support the child Assessment of speech difficulties and language acquisition Direct teaching Support and advice for SENCO/Class teachers Behaviour Support Service (Clare Kavanagh) Observations to support children with personal, social and emotional difficulties Support and advice for SENCO/Class teachers Meetings with parents at school or at home Family Partnership Zone (Early Help) May work alongside parents and school to offer guidance and support around parenting and signposting to services to support both parents and pupils.
+Counselling & Play Therapy (Fran Fleming & Ali Chown) Offer support to children who may need additional time to talk about issues they are facing e.g. parental separation, bereavement, anxiety CAMHS (Child and Adult Mental Health) CAMHS are based in community locations and is a multi-disciplinary team Support with a range of needs complex mental health needs Specific Literacy Difficulty Assessors May complete assessments with your child to establish if dyslexia or any other learning needs may be affecting your child's progress.
+They can offer advice on teaching strategies to support their learning needs Pediatricians and Health Services Where parents have been referred to the pediatrician by their local GP we are able to provide any information they request with your permission.